Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 Planar choreographies correspond to functions $$q(t)$$ which minimize $$A$$.
 Since choreographies are closed curves in the complex plane, these can be represendted by <i>Fourier series</i>.
-The function $$q(t)$$ becomes a function of <i>Fourier coefficients</i>, the action can be computed with the <a href="http://people.maths.ox.ac.uk/trefethen/publication/PDF/2014_149.pdf">exponentially accurate trapezoidal rule</a>, and an optimization algorithm can be used to foud the minima.
+The function $$q(t)$$ becomes a function of <i>Fourier coefficients</i>, the action can be computed with the <a href="http://people.maths.ox.ac.uk/trefethen/publication/PDF/2014_149.pdf">exponentially accurate trapezoidal rule</a>, and an optimization algorithm can be used to found the minima.

 In our paper, we have recomputed the choreographies found by Simò to higher accuracy, and extended his ideas to spaces of cosntant positive curvature---check it out!